mehutchi/bond_order_time_series/README.md

 Once the method settings have been identified, we can re-run the code with a single sigma and threshold as inputs to see the predictions.
 This option also produces five plots (which can be found along with additional diagnostic output files under the /single_point/ directory) to analyze quality of fit (showing sigma = 50 and mu = 0.7\*sigma):

-1. Simplified reference vs predictions plot with corresponding AUC
+**1. Simplified reference vs predictions plot with corresponding AUC**

 ![image](https://user-images.githubusercontent.com/20996215/122836227-b64f8180-d2a6-11eb-8fd0-5aa27b88bc50.png)